ezsystems/ezpublish-kernel/eZ/Publish/Core/Persistence/Cache/Readme.md

 For those reasons, only introduce use a tag if:
 - Mainly to represent an entity _(e.g. `content-<id>`)_
-- Only if it's represented on many different cache keys or where key can have a lot of different variants.
+- Only if it's represented on many different cache keys or if a key can have a lot of different variants.
     - _Tip: Otherwise prefer to delete by cache key(s) when cache clear is needed, it will be faster._

 ### Possible future considerations

-Ideally cache should for best effect, be in place to cache results of complex calculations based on multiple backend lookups.
+Ideally, the cache should for best effect, be in place to cache results of complex calculations based on multiple backend lookups.
 Caching lightweight SPI lookups sometimes might not give benefits, while still consume Redis/Memcached memory.

 This is why it's been discussed to rather move some of the caching to API instead in a future major release.
-However that would require that permissions are split into own Repo layer => In order to not end up having to cache per user => Which would result in waste of memory and low cache hit ratio.
+However, that would require that permissions are split into own Repo layer => In order to not end up having to cache per user => Which would result in waste of memory and low cache hit ratio.
 It would also need to deal with serialization of API value objects, which are more complex (lazy properties, xmldocument, ...).